bako2010/service-menu-dialog/README.md

 # service-menu-dialog
-It's a script written in Dialog to check your SystemServices
+It's a script written in Bash for Dialog to check your SystemServices

 to download: